Talar Neck Fracture

-In some instances the force can be great enough to dislocate the talar body (the back part of the talus after the fracture) out of the ankle joint posterior (behind the ankle joint).
-It is also possible that the bone may actually break through the skin at the time of the injury, creating an open fracture.
+In some instances, the force can be great enough to dislocate the talar body (the back part of the talus after the fracture) out of the ankle joint posterior (behind the ankle joint).
+It is also possible that the fractured bone may actually break through the skin at the time of the injury, creating an open fracture.
 Symptoms of a talar neck fracture include marked pain, swelling, and the inability to bear any significant weight.

 Patients will have swelling, localized discomfort around the ankle joint, and may or may not have a nerve injury.
 The foot may appear deformed in an angulated or twisted manner.

 There are a variety of potential compilations that may occur following surgery to repair a talar neck fracture.
 Most of these complications are related to the original injury itself, and not the actual surgery.
-They included:
+They include:

+- Subtalar Arthritis.
 The injury can also lead to arthritis in the joint below the talar body (the subtalar joint).

 - Malalignment of the foot.
 The position of the talar neck dictates how the rest of the foot is aligned.
 If the bone cannot be restored to its original position due to bone loss or technical challenges, then the foot may be malpositioned (ex. curved inwards).